 Citi just recently revamped its “Prestige Card,” which as the name suggests, is only reserved for the company’s wealthiest clients.

-So what makes this credit card to prestigious anyway?
+So what makes this credit card so prestigious anyway?
 Let’s dig into the details to find out.

-I hate to say it, but the first thing that jumped out at me with Citi Prestige was the staggering $400 annual fee, which isn’t waived for the first year.
+I hate to say it, but the first thing that jumped out at me with Citi Prestige was the staggering $450 annual fee, which isn’t waived for the first year.
+That’s how it wound up on my list of the most expensive credit cards.

-Well, part of that $400 is offset thanks to a 30,000 ThankYou Points opening bonus offered with Citi Prestige.
+Well, part of that $450 is offset thanks to the 30,000 ThankYou Points opening bonus offered with Citi Prestige.

 Citi Prestige Is a Travel Rewards Credit Card

-The card also provides a ton of travel benefits, such as airport lounge access, concierge service, and a $100 Global Entry application fee credit (expedited traveler program).
+The card also provides a ton of travel benefits, such as airport lounge access, dedicated airport concierge service, and a $100 Global Entry application fee credit (expedited traveler program).

 How to Earn Points with Citi Prestige

-You get one ThankYou Point for every dollar spent, and double points at dining establishments, including fancy restaurants and fast food restaurants.
+You get one ThankYou Point for every dollar spent, and double points at dining establishments and on entertainment, including fancy restaurants and fast food restaurants, and triple points on air travel and hotels.

 As noted, you also receive Flight Points for each mile flown, and those translate to ThankYou Points if you spend enough on the card.